 Prepare the decoupage pieces

-As I wanted to produce colour coded drawers I selected images in three colour groups (in line with my fabrcis to be stored) – red, blues and greens.
-I used a free magazine from an estate agent, an interiors magazine and a travel magazine and found some fabulous images.
+As I wanted to produce colour-coded drawers, I selected images in three colour groups (in line with my fabrcis to be stored) – red, blues and greens.
+I used a free magazine from an estate agent, an interiors magazine and a travel brochure and found some fabulous images.
 Once they were all cut out I grouped them by colour.

 Work out the general pattern